imranomar/aboutyou/readme.md

 Api takes 2 matrices and multiplies them and returns the result.
 End point e.g. http://localhost/api/multiply

 Api introduces another faster multiplication algo that multiplies in 1/4th of the time to linear multiplication.
-End point e.g. http://localhost/api/multiplyquick [ Had time so was thinking about how could the algo be made more efficient ]
+Had time so was thinking about how could the algo be made more efficient.

+End point e.g. http://localhost/api/multiplyquick

 API Documentation
 =============